+Repeating a Course

-Repeating a Course.
-As of the fall 1999 term, a graduate student may repeat a course in which a B-or lower grade has been received.
+A graduate student may repeat a course in which a B- or lower grade has been received.
 The course may be counted only one time for credit.
 The higher grade earned will be counted in calculation of grade point average.
 Both grades will appear on the transcript.
 In addition, federal financial aid rules dictate that federal aid can only be used twice for the same graded course.

-Dropping a Course.
+Adding/Dropping a Course

 During the Add/Drop period, a student may drop a course without penalty or notation on the transcript.
 After the Add/Drop period, a student may drop a course with the approval of the Dean of the Graduate School, the program, and the student's faculty advisor.
-The student is assigned a Drop (DRP).
-Courses marked Drop are not counted in determining the grade point average.
-Reynolda students may access Add/Drop forms on the Graduate School website.
-Bowman Gray students should reach out to Graduate Student Records to request a course drop.
+Dropped courses are not counted in determining the grade point average.
 Students are responsible for officially dropping courses to be eligible for a refund of tuition.
-Nonpayment for classes for which a student is registered or non-attendance in a registered class does not release the student from financial obligation, nor does it result in a withdrawal from the course.
+Nonpayment for courses for which a student is registered or non-attendance in a registered course does not release the student from financial obligation, nor does it result in a student being dropped from the course.

-Auditing a Course.
+Auditing a Course

 Auditing a course consists of participation in a course without receiving a letter grade or credit hours.
 When space is available after registration of students enrolled for credit, others may request permission of the instructor to enter the course as auditors.
-In no case may anyone register to audit a course before the first meeting of the class.
-No additional charge is made to full-time students in the Graduate School of Arts and Sciences; for unclassified or non-degree seeking students, an audit fee is assessed.
-In addition to the permission of the course instructor, permission of the advisor is required for degree-seeking students.
-An auditor is subject to attendance regulations and to other requirements of performance established by the instructor.
-Although an auditor receives no credit, a notation of audit is made on the final grade report and entered on the record of enrolled students who have met the instructor's requirements.
+No additional charge is made to full-time students; however, an audit fee is assessed for non-degree seeking students.
+An auditor is subject to attendance regulations and other requirements of performance established by the instructor.
+Although an auditor receives no credit, a notation of audit is made on the transcript.

+Transfer Credit

-Transfer of Credit.
-Transfer of graduate credits earned at other universities.
+Transfer of graduate credits earned at other universities